Page 1: Biography

 Musician, singer, songwriter, entertainer, hypnotist, actor

-This biography, written by Gordon Spittle, was first published in the Dictionary of New Zealand Biography in 2000, and updated in January, 2002.
+This biography, written by Gordon Spittle, was first published in the Dictionary of New Zealand Biography in 2000.
+It was updated in January, 2002.

 Robert William Lane, better known as the international country music and variety performer Tex Morton, was born in Nelson on 30 August 1916.
 The son of Mildred Eastgate and her husband, Bernard William Lane, a telegraph operator, he was the eldest child in a family of three sons and a daughter.
 His father’s family had lived in Nelson since the 1840s.
 He attended Haven Road and Nelson Boys’ schools, and then Nelson College (1930–31), where he was described as a good student who loved singing and playing the guitar.
 He was fascinated by radio, learned Morse code and became a boy scout.
 Despite running away from home several times, he remained the apple of his family’s eye.